timjogorman/RicherEventDescription/guidelines.md

 container seems to, itself, belong inside another narrative container.
 Here's an example with three levels of nesting:

-\textbf{\textit{This could use a nice general-domain example.
+**\textit{This could use a nice general-domain example.
 Annotators, please keep an eye out for a good example sentence and send it along to your supervisor!}